wjzhengsh/blockchain/howto/ibp-console-join-network.md

 Perform the following steps from your console:

 1. Navigate to the **Nodes** tab on the left and click **Add Certificate Authority**.
-The four-step side panels will allow you to customize the CA that you want to create and the organization that this CA will issue keys for.
+The side panels will allow you to customize the CA that you want to create and the organization that this CA will issue keys for.
 2. Click **{{site.data.keyword.cloud_notm}}** under **Create Certificate Authority**.
 3. Use the second side panel to give your CA a **display name**.
 Our recommended value for this CA is `Org2 CA`.
 4. On the next panel, give your CA admin credentials by specifying an **Admin ID** of `admin`, and giving any secret that you want but we recommend `adminpw` for purposed of this tutorial.